 The Woven Spectrum: The Meaning of Color in Cambodian Culture

+The Language of Hues The role and symbolism of colors in Khmer traditional dress and ceremonies.
 Chapter One: The Language of Hue: An Introduction to Color Symbolism in Cambodia In the traditional Khmer world, color, or poa (ពណ៌), is never merely decorative.
 It is a rich and profound language, a silent system of communication that conveys status, emotion, spiritual significance, and the nature of an occasion.
 A particular shade of yellow can signify royalty, a splash of red can mean good fortune, and a simple white garment can speak of profound grief.
 This symbolic vocabulary is drawn from the great wellsprings of Cambodian thought: the brilliant colors of the natural world and the deep cosmologies of the Hindu and Buddhist faiths.
 To understand this language of hue is to gain a deeper insight into the visual and spiritual life of the Khmer people.
 The Five Cardinal Colors of Buddhism A foundational system of color symbolism in Cambodia comes from the Theravada Buddhist tradition.
-It is believed that at the moment of his supreme enlightenment, a glorious, multi-colored aura radiated…
+It is be…